aveshag/Rebate-Management-System/README.md

 A rebate management system that handles rebate program data, calculates rebates, and provides endpoints for basic reporting

-## Steps to generate version file on schema change
+## Steps to generate version file on schema change using Alembic
+Alembic is an amazing tool to use with SQLAlchemy to keep the database in sync with the application version without any SQL scripts.

 1. Navigate to folder "src/"
 2. Autogenerate \